josephedwardchang/EntityFramework.Utilities/README.md

 ## Batch operations

 These methods all work outside the normal EF pipeline and are located on the EFBatchOperation class.
 The design decision behind this choice is to make it clear you are NOT working against the context when using these methods.
-That's means change tracking, and 2nd level cache or validation will NOT be run.
+That means change tracking, and 2nd level cache or validation will NOT be run.
 This is for pure performance and nothing less.
 These methods are also highly provider dependent.
-Right now the only existing provider is for Sql Server but it should be easy to add others.
+Right now the only existing provider is for Sql Server and SQLite but it should be easy to add others.

 ### Configuration

 EFUtilities supports some simple global settings.
 You can enable logging and control if default fallbacks should be used and add new Providers.

-See https://github.com/RudeySH/EntityFramework.Utilities/blob/master/EntityFramework.Utilities/EntityFramework.Utilities/Configuration.cs for the options
+See https://github.com/josephedwardchang/EntityFramework.Utilities/blob/master/EntityFramework.Utilities/EntityFramework.Utilities/Configuration.cs for the options

 ### Delete by query